nine7nine/Xenomai-Archlinux/README.md

 (then run ./configure, make, etc)

+If you are testing/building against each core (mercury/cobalt) with the same app/program,  then you will need to install them to different locations.
+However, in some cases (like single binaries) you may be able to just add a suffix. ie;

+* /usr/bin/foo_cobalt
+* /usr/bin/foo_mercury

-This configuration definitely gives some flexibility and the installation of my Xenomai packages doesn't require special magic or any extra effort to support this ~ Just build your apps against the correct target, then boot between kernels and test your apps / configurations...
+This configuration (imho) gives some flexibility and the installation of my Xenomai packages doesn't require special magic or any extra effort to support this ~ Just build your apps against the correct target, then boot between kernels and test your apps / configurations...